 Introduction

-At the core of this submission from Early Childhood Ireland is the belief that children with additional needs have a right to participate in a quality preschool experience.
+At the core of this submission from Early Childhood Ireland is the belief that children with additional needs have a right to participate in a quality early childhood education experience.

 Discussion and recommendations within this submission draw extensively on primary and secondary research: existing literature; National Reports; Pobal Survey 2012; Early Childhood Ireland surveys from 2012 and 2015; annual call logs from members as well as consultation meetings with members, specialist organisations, campaign groups and parents in 2014/2015.

-There are significant inequalities in the current system, with variable access to services and supports - such as availability of SNAs dependent on geography, ‘who you know’ or ‘the luck of the draw’ - and inconsistencies in the effectiveness of Early Intervention Teams (EIT).
+There are significant inequalities in the current system, with variable access to services and supports - such as availability of SNAs dependent on geography, ‘who you know’ or ‘the luck of the draw’ - and inconsistencies in the accessibility of Early Intervention Teams (EIT).
 There is no single department with responsibility for children with additional needs and no consistency of approach across the country.

 For example Lorna and her family have moved from Roscommon to North Dublin.
 In Roscommon her son had access to timely supports (within 6 months from diagnosis) and a range of interventions at home and in the preschool.
 The family moved to Dublin at Easter and they are still looking for a preschool where Ryan can take up his free preschool year.
 One of the big problems in Dublin, according to Lorna, is the lack of Early Intervention Teams, as there is only one for North Dublin which is effectively useless for the amount of children requiring additional help.
 The parents are fearful and left wondering should they have remained in Roscommon for the sake of their son.